bradsec/ovpnmanager/README.md

 # OVPNMANAGER
 ### debian_ipvanish_ovpnmanager.py
-A terminal OpenVPN manager for IPVanish
+A terminal OpenVPN manager for IPVanish.
 This file is for Debian based OS including Raspberry Pi OS.
 (Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster)

 IPVanish OpenVPN server manager and randomizer